-The Short Term Student Child route is for children under the age of eighteen (18) years, who intend coming to the United Kingdom for studying for up to six (6) months on a course that does not include either a work placement or a work experience.
+The Short Term Student Child Visa UK is for children under the age of eighteen (18) years, who intend coming to the United Kingdom for studying for up to six (6) months on a course that does not include either a work placement or a work experience.

 The applicants should be accepted for a course of study by an accredited institution.
 The applicant needs to provide an acceptance letter from the institution with course details.